History of the Eastern Trail, from railroad era to present trail use and extension

 The “Through the Woods” trail development campaign is announced targeting an 18-mile section from Kennebunk through South Berwick.
 Unitil, the corridor owner, has provided us with a letter of intent for an easement which would grant access for the trail to be located within their right of way.
 Several local businesses and organizations have sent in letters of support.
 Many thanks to our two large donors, The Craig Family Trust and the Caiazzo family!
 Their collective $100,000 contribution helped us launch a fundraising campaign similar to the successful one for Close the Gap.
 To date, through their support plus donations from Pratt & Whitney, five foundations, the towns of Wells & Kennebunk, Maine DOT and several individual donors, we have raised over $250,000 towards the design and survey for the 10 miles from Kennebunk through Wells and past Pratt & Whitney in North Berwick.

-Rails-to-Trails Conservancy (RTC), the nation’s largest trails organization, inducts the Eastern Trail into its Rail-Trail Hall of Fame—an exemplary group of rail-trails nationwide celebrated for the social, economic and quality-of-life value they bring to the communities they serve.
+2022 – Rails-to-Trails Conservancy (RTC), the nation’s largest trails organization, inducts the Eastern Trail into its Rail-Trail Hall of Fame—an exemplary group of rail-trails nationwide celebrated for the social, economic and quality-of-life value they bring to the communities they serve.
+As the first Hall of Fame rail-trail in Maine, the ET was selected by national public vote from among three worthy nominees.

 ET Feasibility study for Kennebunk, Wells and North Berwick completed in May 2022.

-A new campaign is launched.
+2023 – A new campaign is launched.
 Berwicks to the Border is a 16 mile section includes North and South Berwick, Eliot, York and Kittery.
-Necessary feasibility study work will start summer 2023.
+Feasibility study work started in summer 2023.

-Not many more miles left to design and build, and we continue to make great progress!
+2024 and Beyond: Still more miles left to design and build as we continue to make great progress!
 The Eastern Trail Alliance will continue to support the maintenance and use of the Eastern Trail many miles of greenway sections that are already completed.

 https://www.easterntrail.org/